K8sbykeshed/k8s-service-validator/README.md

 # Demos

-- Initial sig-network demo (Amim) https://www.youtube.com/watch?v=bFaym0zmHf8
+- The original demo (Amim) https://www.youtube.com/watch?v=bFaym0zmHf8, which was presented to ~10+ people at sig-network.

 # K8S Service-API Table Tests